YuukiFST/llm-article-summaries/README.md

+# LLM-Research-Notes

-This repository is a collection of article summaries and technical analyses created **by enthusiasts, for enthusiasts** interested in learning about large language models (LLMs) and AI systems.
+This repository is a curated collection of paper summaries and technical analyses created **by enthusiasts, for enthusiasts** who want to better understand Large Language Models (LLMs) and modern AI systems.

 ## Purpose

-This is a **learning-focused repository** designed to help you understand:
+This is a **learning-focused repository** designed to help you explore and understand:
-- Modern LLM architectures and innovations
+- Modern LLM architectures and key innovations
 - Technical breakthroughs in AI systems
-- Research developments in the field
+- Research trends and developments in the field

-## For Educational Use Only
+## Educational Use Only

-⚠️ **Important**: This repository is intended for **educational and learning purposes only**.
-The content represents summaries and analyses of research papers and technical documents to help enthusiasts understand complex AI concepts.
+⚠️ **Important**: This repository is intended **solely for educational and learning purposes**.
+All content consists of summaries and technical analyses of publicly available research papers and technical documents, aiming to make complex AI concepts more accessible.

 ## Getting Started

-Simply browse through the markdown files to explore different topics.
-Each document provides detailed technical analysis in an accessible format for learning.
+Browse the markdown files to explore different topics.
+Each document provides structured summaries and technical insights intended to support independent study and discussion.

 ---